KristianSmilenov/BlockchainDevCamp/README.md

 ### Wallet
-Front-end only web app that allows you to create and use a wallet, cehck your balance and push transactions to the blockchain.
+Front-end only web app that allows you to create and use a wallet, check your balance and push transactions to the blockchain.
 It's so user-friendly and intuitive, that it barely needs any documentation at all.
 Functionalities:
 * Create Wallet - creates new private, public key and address for you to store however you please